Breastfeeding: The Infant Feeding Practice

 The baby is in control of the amount of milk taken at each feeding.
 The feeling of satiety (fullness) is developed and learned, which is so necessary for future weight gain.
 With bottle feeding, the caretaker is in control and usually ensures that the amount in the bottle is taken.
 This is the beginning of force feeding and can interfere with the natural development of satiety in the baby.

 The hormone leptin regulates appetite and is found in higher concentration in breastfed babies.
 It is now being researched as a preventive component for obesity.
-Research documents that children who were breastfed, as recommended by the American Academy of Pediatrics, have a lower risk of being overweight and obese.
+Research documents that children who were breastfed, as recommended by the American Academy of Pediatrics, have a lower risk of being affected by excess weight or obesity.

 As stated before, the hormone leptin in breast milk regulates appetite and is found in high levels in breastfed infants.
 A natural development of satiety is established, which results in the infant controlling the amount of milk needed per feeding.
 This is very important for healthy eating habits in the future.